Ethiopian third millennium: Event

 The Ethiopian third millennium was celebrated on Wednesday, 11 September 2007 adorned with cultural celebration and concerts in Addis Ababa and other cities in Ethiopia.
 In Addis Ababa, the millennium festival was held in Millennium Hall, accommodate for 20,000 people.
 The ticket prices of the celebration were more than $150, nearly twice the average salary of Ethiopia – met a controversy as many people complained about the high value.
 It was broadcast nationwide on state television.
-According to the Ministry of Sport Eshete Gossaye, large display television would be set up in large stadiums and Meskel Square.
+According to the Minister of Sport Eshete Gossaye, large display television would be set up in large stadiums and Meskel Square.
 The concert hall was financed by Saudi billionaire Mohammed al-Amoudi, who sponsored various concerts.
-Neighboring countries' head of state except Eritrea attended and the headline event was opened by famous American musical group The Black Eyed Peas.
+Neighboring countries' head of state except Eritrea were attended.
+The headline event was opened by famous American musical group The Black Eyed Peas, performing the first time in the country.

 People were seen reading newspapers, and internet forums, as well as communicating with friends and colleagues.
 Parties were held in every locale that went on for days, and many residents came across streets to socialize.
 10 kilometers Millennium Run, for which 35,000 people signed up, was scrapped – as was a big food festival.
 There was also a sharp increase of staple food prices that depressed many Ethiopians, and many Ethiopian expatriates have failed to reach their homeland for celebration.
 Hotel and airline booking unlikely achieved the desired expectations.

 Banks, airlines and major businesses used the Gregorian date, and did not add six hours.